igorgroz/tweet-trend-new/README.md

 # Ttrend application

-This is a small applicaiton which contains main and test folders.
+This is a small applicaiton which contains the main and the test folders.
-Main contains application code.
+Main contains the application code.
 Test contains test cases.
 It also contains pom.xml which has all dependences and artfact name and version